Frankgu3528/FrankGu3528/README.md

-# Diving into the world of AI is fun， isn't it?
+# We will reach a world of AGI ultimately

 I’m currently majoring in statistics in Zhejiang University.